Top 10 Web App Security Risks & Tips to Prevent

 Organizations should consider using cloud-based security solutions such as web application firewalls, intrusion prevention systems, and secure email services to protect their web applications from malicious attacks.

-Additionally, they should use data encryption technologies to ensure that confidential information remains protected even if it is compromised.
+Additionally, they should use data encryption technologies to protect confidential information even if compromised.
 Lastly, organizations should deploy network segmentation tools to isolate critical web applications and data from the rest of the network.

 Conclusion